This page provides key steps to:

 Below is an item's bibliographical details necessary for students to create a basic citation:

-Do you need a chapter or specific pages of a print book scanned for your reading list?
+Do you need an article / a chapter / specific pages from a book that is not available electronically for your reading list?

-You can contact your Scholarly Services Librarian and they would be happy to provide assistance with digitising a section of a resource.
+You can contact the Course Resources and Access team and they would be happy to provide assistance with digitising a section of a resource.

-Alternatively, below are the steps you can take to request a digitisation of a book chapter or book extract:
+Alternatively, below are the steps you can take to request the digitisation of a chapter, extract, or journal article:

 You do not have to supply the scanned reading, however if you have a scanned copy this will speed up the process.